luizsaurin/luizsaurin/README.md

 ## Hi there! 👋

 I'm Luiz and this is my Github profile.
-This is where I store my personal projects.
-Some projects are for study and future reference, and others are complete projects.
-Feel free to explore the projects, and I'm also happy to chat and exchange ideas!
+This is where I store my personal projects, which are mostly for personal study and reference.
+Feel free to explore the projects, and I'm also happy to chat and exchange ideas.

 ### Main skills